The 2nd International Workshop on AI Governance (AIGOV)

 Introduction

-We are excited to announce the 1st International Workshop on “AI Governance: Alignment, Morality and Law” (AIGOV) at the IJCAI 2024, a critical event addressing the principles, frameworks, and best practices necessary to navigate the ethical, legal, and societal dimensions of AI.
+We are excited to announce the 2nd International Workshop on “AI Governance: Alignment, Morality and Law” (AIGOV) at the AAAI 2025, a critical event addressing the principles, frameworks, and best practices necessary to navigate the ethical, legal, and societal dimensions of AI.

 The rapid advancements in Artificial Intelligence (AI) bring unprecedented opportunities and challenges.
 As organizations and governments increasingly integrate AI technologies into various aspects of society, the need for effective AI governance becomes paramount.
 This workshop aims to provide a comprehensive understanding of AI governance principles, frameworks, and best practices to empower participants in navigating the ethical, legal, and societal dimensions of AI.